freenas/freenas-docs/userguide/vms.rst

 Adding Devices to a VM
 ----------------------

-After creating the VM, click it to select it, then click the Devices button at the bottom of the screen to add virtual hardware to it:
+After creating the VM, click it to select it, then click :menuselection:`Devices --> Add Device` to add virtual hardware to it:

 .. figure:: images/vms-devices.png

    Add Devices to a VM

-VMs are given a NIC (Network Interface Card) by default.
-This interface emulates an Intel E1000 (82545) Ethernet card for compatibility with most operating systems:
+Select the name of the VM from the :guilabel:`VM` drop-down menu, then select the :guilabel:`Type` of device to add.
+The following types are
+available:

+* Network Interface

+* Disk

+* Raw File

+* CD-ROM

+* VNC

+:numref:`Figure %s <vms-nic_fig>` shows the fields that appear when :guilabel:`Network Interface` is the selected :guilabel:`Type`.

+.. _vms-nic_fig:

 .. figure:: images/vms-nic.png

    VM Network Interface Device

-The :guilabel:`Adapter Type` can be changed to *VirtIO* to provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.
+The default :guilabel:`Adapter Type` emulates an Intel E1000 (82545)
+Ethernet card for compatibility with most operating systems.
+This can be changed to *VirtIO* to provide better performance when the operating system installed in the VM supports VirtIO paravirtualized network drivers.

+If the system has multiple physical network interface cards, the :guilabel:`Nic to attach` drop-down menu can be used to specify which physical interface to associate with the VM.

+By default, the VM will receive an auto-generated MAC address.
+To override the default with a custom value, input the desired address into the :guilabel:`Mac Address` field.

 VMs set to *UEFI* booting are also given a VNC (Virtual Network Computing) remote connection: